jesuzsh/vaqueros/README.md

 purpose of the schema is to be a layout of all the data in the datastore.

 #### Database connectivity
+In this section we are going to start of with SQL and database setup.
+Soon we'll have to write the code that connects, reads from, writes to the database.
+For this project we're going to use SQL.
+The simplest sql database is [SQLite](https://sqlite.org/index.html).
+Using SQLite we'll make a database whose schema is what we need for this project.
+[Official Documentation](https://sqlite.org/docs.html), it's not the best but it'll have a real nice technical definition of SQLite, one of many databases.

 #### Intake of expeditures, save entries